RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 people who should have it.
 If anyone else is ever able to obtain the key, they have access to all messages sent using that key no matter when they were sent.
-The only secure way to share such a key is in person, which doesn't work well if the two people are half a world apart.
+The only secure way to share such a key is in person, which doesn't work well if such an exchange is difficult or impossible.

+### The solution: Public key cryptography

 With public key cryptography, this problem is solved by each person having two mathematically related keys.
 The first key is called *private*.
 It's a